mahedee/my-learning-playground/linux/Linux-command.md

     - Example: `cat file.txt`
     - Example: `cat /etc/passwd` - display the contents of the /etc/passwd file
     - Example: ` cat /etc/group` - display the contents of the /etc/group file
+    - Example: `cat file.txt | sort | uniq` - display the unique lines in the file.txt sorted by alphabetical order

 * __echo__
     - Command: `echo [text]`